niomon/niomon-js/README.md

-# niomon-js
-Niomon SDK for JavaScript
+# Niomon SDK for JavaScript